 Includes a detailed study of components of computer systems, structures, machine language instruction set and assembly language for both 8-bit and 32-bit processors.
 Projects are assigned in assembly language.
 Other topics covered are addressing techniques, macros, file I/O, storage, program segmentation, and linkage.
 Data structures are covered by means of program preparation.
-2 hours lecture/2 hours lab.

-Prerequisite: CSC 101, CSC 111 or CSC 115
+Prerequisite: CSC 101 or CSC 111 or CSC 115 or CSC 117